Specific storage

 In the field of hydrogeology, storage properties are physical properties that characterize the capacity of an aquifer to release groundwater.
 These properties are storativity (S), specific storage (Ss) and specific yield (Sy).
 According to Groundwater, by Freeze and Cherry (1979), specific storage, $S_s$ [m−1], of a saturated aquifer is defined as the volume of water that a unit volume of the aquifer releases from storage under a unit decline in hydraulic head.

 They are often determined using some combination of field tests (e.g., aquifer tests) and laboratory tests on aquifer material samples.
 Recently, these properties have been also determined using remote sensing data derived from Interferometric synthetic-aperture radar.

 Storativity

+Definition

 Storativity or the storage coefficient is the volume of water released from storage per unit decline in hydraulic head in the aquifer, per unit area of the aquifer.
 Storativity is a dimensionless quantity, and is always greater than 0.